mxagar/statistics_with_python_coursera/02_Inference/Statistics_Python_2_Inference.md

 Example: What is the difference in population proportions of parents reporting that their children age 6-18 have had swimming lessons, between white children and black children?

-Pupulation: all parents with white children and all parents with black children.
+Population: all parents with white children and all parents with black children.

 Our parameter of interest is the different in population proportions: `p1 (white) - p2 (black)`; we want to compute the best estimate and its `95% CI`.